beyzanc/Patika.dev-Sipay-.Net-Bootcamp-Final-Case/README.md

 - **CarPlate:** The regex expression used for CarPlate validation ensures that the provided car plate number follows the standard Turkish car plate format with two letters, followed by one to three capital letters, and ending with two to four digits.

+### Why Fluent Validation instead of Data Annotation

+- It provides more control over validation rules.
+- View models must be seperated from validation models to have SOLİD - Single Responsibility principle.
+- Unit testing is exponentially easier.

+## Object-Oriented Programming in the ResiPay

+- **Abstraction:** Abstraction is achieved in the ResiPay project through the use of interfaces allowing the decoupling of concrete implementations from clients and promoting modularity.

+- **Polymorphism:** Polymorphism is evident in the project as different classes implement the same interfaces enabling interchangeable usage of various repository implementations without impacting the client code.

+- **Encapsulation:** Encapsulation is practiced in the project by encapsulating data and behavior within classes.
+For example, the User class encapsulates its properties, and access to them is controlled through getters and setters, ensuring data integrity.

+- **Inheritance:** Inheritance is utilized in the project through the Base classses, which serves as the base class for domain models like Message.
+This enables code reuse and promotes a consistent structure across domain entities.

 ## Built With